Russia strikes Ukraine housing; detains refugees at border

 In battered Chasiv Yar, a city in the Donetsk region 7 miles (12 kilometers) from heavy fighting, the human impact became clear as retirees waited to collect their pension checks at a post office.

-“We are hoping for victory of the Ukrainian army,” Vera Ivanovna, 81, a retired English and German teacher as artillery booms echoed.
+“We are hoping for victory of the Ukrainian army,” Vera Ivanovna, 81, a retired English and German teacher, said as artillery booms echoed.
 “We lived in independent Ukraine as you are living in America.
 We also want to live how you are living.”

 At least two Russian strikes have hit Chasiv Yar in recent days, with one person reportedly buried under the rubble of a dormitory.
 More than 40 people were killed in July when Russian rockets struck a residential building.